 Note: You will need to wear comfy, closed shoes to be allowed entrance to the Ducati factory.

-What a superb way to spend a day in Tuscany, especially when knowing that an elegant and fully equipped, luxurious villa or stylish farmhouse awaits to pamper you with world-class amenities and facilities!
+What a superb way to spend a day in Tuscany, especially when knowing that an elegant and fully equipped, luxury Tuscany villas or stylish farmhouse awaits to pamper you with world-class amenities and facilities!